AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 $db = new PDO("mysql:host=remotemysql;dbname=$dbUsername;port=3306","$dbUsername","$dbPassword");
 ```
->**IMPORTANT** Your variables will only be accessible on Heroku, during your development phase you must use another environment of variables
+>**IMPORTANT:** Your variables will only be accessible on Heroku, during your development phase you must use another environment of variables

 ### Set environment variables during the development